pu2clr/SI4735/examples/SI47XX_10_MOBILE_PHONE/README.md

 ### Bluetooth (HM10 - HMSOft TineSine)

 The Bluetooth 4.0 used here is the HM10 (TinySine).
 It is very similar to the famous HC-05.
 The photos below show the HM10 Bluetooth.
-This kind of Bluetooth works well on iOs and Android based device.
+This kind of Bluetooth works well on iOs and Android based device. __You also can use the HC-05 Bluetooth device.
+However, the HC-05 will not work on iOS devices__.

 ![HM10 - HMSOft TineSine 01](https://github.com/pu2clr/SI4735/blob/master/extras/images/BT01BLE.png)